koelie/borges/README.md

 # Borges assessment

 This contains my submission for the borges machine learning assessment.
+For results analysis and some fun visualizations, see [RESULTS.md](https://github.com/koelie/borges/blob/master/RESULTS.md)

 ## installation